MgaKristiyanongHesus/MgaKristiyanongHesus.github.io/content/english/blog/Anarchy and Pacifism.md

 image: "/images/articles/quak/Anarchy.webp"
 categories: ["Quaker Similarities"]
 author: ""
-tags: ["Teachings of Jesus", "Pacifism"]
+tags: ["The Teachings of Jesus", "Pacifism"]
 draft: false
 ---
 _Although the Jesus Christians have always been staunch pacifists, and although they are critical of religious hierarchies, in the article below, they examine weaknesses in their own position._